gatolgaj/agent-habitat/README.md

 ## About

 Agent Habitat is a platform to build and deploy Generative AI (GenAI) agents or applications on Google Kubernetes Engine (GKE).
-All applications are containerized using Docker and have access to a shared Qdrant cluster for vector similarity search.
+All applications are containerized using Docker and have access to a shared Weaviate cluster for vector similarity search.

 ## Technologies